Malleable scheduling beyond identical machines: Hardness results and integrality gaps

 Consider the case where all elements can be covered by $k$ disjoint sets.
-In that case, we can assign to each job $j$ corresponding to a disjoint set of the cover, the element-machines that correspond to $S_j$.
+Let $\mathcal{C}$ be the family of sets in a cover.
+In that case, we can assign to each job $j$ such that $S_j \in \mathcal{C}$ the element-machines that correspond to $S_j$.
 Clearly, every such job allocates $\frac{m}{k}$ machines of speed $s_{i,j} = \frac{k}{m}$, thus, receiving a total speed of one.
-The rest of the $n-k$ jobs, can be equally distributed to the $n-k$ common-machines, yielding a total makespan of $OPT = 1$.
+The rest of the $n-k$ jobs, can be equally distributed to the $n-k$ common-machines, yielding a total makespan of $\OPT = 1$.
 On the other hand, consider the case where no $k$ sets can cover more than a $(1 - \frac{1}{e} ) + \epsilon'$ fraction of the elements.
 In this case, we can choose any $n-k$ jobs and assign them to the common-machines with processing time exactly $1$.
-Notice that since $f_j(S) \geq 1$, every machine (common- or element-) can be allocated to at most one job (otherwise the makespan becomes at least $2$).
+Notice that since $f_j(S) \geq 1$, every (common- or element-) machine can be allocated to at most one job (otherwise the makespan becomes at least $2$).
 Given that exactly $n-k$ jobs are scheduled on the common machines, we have $k$ jobs to be scheduled on the $m$ element-machines.
-Aiming for a schedule of makespan at most $\frac{e}{e-1} - \epsilon$, each of the $k$ jobs that are processed by the element-machines should be assigned at least $1-\frac{1}{e} + \epsilon'$ speed, that is, at least $\frac{m}{k}(1-\frac{1}{e} + \epsilon')$ machines.
-Therefore, we need at least $m (1 - \frac{1}{e} + \epsilon')$ machines in order to schedule the rest of the jobs within makespan $\frac{e}{e-1}$.
-However, by assumption on the instance of the \textsc{Max-k-Cover}, for any choice of $k$ sets, at most $(1 - \frac{1}{e} + \epsilon') m $ machines can contribute non-zero speed, which leads to a contradiction.
+Aiming for a schedule of makespan at most $\frac{e}{e-1} - \epsilon$, each of the $k$ jobs that are processed by the element-machines should allocate at least $1-\frac{1}{e} + \epsilon'$ speed, that is, at least $\frac{m}{k}(1-\frac{1}{e} + \epsilon')$ element-machines.
+Therefore, we need at least $m (1 - \frac{1}{e} + \epsilon')$ machines in order to schedule the rest of the jobs within makespan $\frac{e}{e-1} - \epsilon$.
+However, by assumption on the instance of the \textsc{max-k-cover}, for any choice of $k$ sets, at most $(1 - \frac{1}{e} + \epsilon') m $ machines can contribute non-zero speed, which leads to a contradiction.
 Therefore, given a $(\frac{e}{e-1} - \epsilon)$-approximation algorithm for the problem of scheduling malleable jobs on unrelated machines, we could distinguish between the two cases in polynomial-time. \end{proof}